Shadowverse: Worlds Beyond

 Shadowverse: Worlds Beyond is a digital collectible card game developed and published by Cygames.
-It was released free-to-play for iOS and Android devices on June 17, 2025, alongside a Steam release the same day.
+It was released free-to-play for iOS, Android, Windows, and macOS on June 17, 2025.

 Worlds Beyond is a sequel to Shadowverse.
 It employs a similar anime art style, along with many cards and characters being reused, usually with different text and art.
 This game continues the employment of Shadowverses unique mechanic, evolution, which employs the use of "evolution points" to boost cards and activate extra effects.
 A new mechanic, featured as the sale point of this game, is the Super Evolution mechanic.